Spoiler Alert: This post contains spoilers from Chapter 13. Read at your own risk. ; )

 The chapter sucks.
 It’s one of those things that we say, looks good on paper but not so good in practice.
 Improvements are coming but I’m not sure exactly when the developers will add them or what they will be.
 It’s a good thing the rest of the game is so damn fantastic as I still 100% stand by what I said in my Final Fantasy XV review and the game is worth playing.

-Have you played Chapter 13?
-How did you find it?
+Have you played Chapter 13, if so, how did you find it?

 Effs Gaming is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.